Mike Aquilina

-Mike Aquilina is a popular author working in the area of Church history, especially patristics (the study of the early Church Fathers).
-He is executive vice-president of the St. Paul Center for Biblical Theology, a Roman Catholic research center based in Steubenville, Ohio.
-He is also a contributing editor of Angelus, and general editor of the Reclaiming Catholic History Series from Ave Maria Press.
-He hosts Way of the Fathers, a podcast produced by CatholicCulture.org.
+Mike Aquilina is an American Catholic author and journalist working in the area of Church history, especially patristics.
+He is co-founder of the St. Paul Center for Biblical Theology, a Catholic research center based in Steubenville, Ohio.

+Aquilina is also a contributing editor of Angelus, and general editor of the Reclaiming Catholic History series from Ave Maria Press.
+He launched Way of the Fathers, a podcast produced by CatholicCulture.org, and hosted its first ninety-nine episodes.

-Personal life and education
+Early life and education

 Aquilina was born in Kingston, Pennsylvania in 1963.
 He received his elementary and secondary education in Catholic schools in Pittston, Pennsylvania.
 He is a 1985 graduate of Pennsylvania State University, and he received that university's Oswald Award for Achievement in Journalism and Mass Media.